Diabetes treatment: Using insulin to manage blood sugar

 Understanding how insulin affects your blood sugar can help you better manage your condition.By Mayo Clinic Staff

 Insulin therapy is often an important part of diabetes treatment.
-Understand the key role insulin plays in managing your blood sugar, and the goals of insulin therapy.
-What you learn can help you prevent diabetes complications.
+Understand the key role insulin plays in managing your blood sugar and preventing diabetes complications.

 The role of insulin in the body